kearutherford/BerkeleyForestsAnalytics/README.md

         be numeric.
       - **status:** Decay status of the individual 1000-hour fuel particle.
 Must be either “R” (rotten) or “S” (sound).
-The class of this variable will be coerced to character.
+The class of this variable must be character.

 3.  `sp_codes` Specifies whether the species column in tree_data follows the four-letter code or FIA naming convention (see “Species code